 For several years, we struggled, barely making the rent on our office, let alone paying out much in salaries to ourselves.
 But then we came up with some software that people were interested in, and last year, one of Canada’s biggest tech companies came calling.
 They wanted our patents, and our people - and they were willing to pay for them.
 They offered us a huge sum to buy us out, which included giving my four friends jobs in their organization.
 They didn’t want me - they had their own accountants.
 We talked it over, and while my buddies felt that I was getting the short end, I didn’t mind.
 I was ready for a change.

 So we signed the deal, and split the proceeds five ways.
 After taxes, I had just under $3 million to invest.
 And of course I had been saving all along, so I had some other money in the bank as well.
-I wasn't going to need to work much, if at all.
-My buddies decided that since they would have jobs and I wouldn't, they'd buy me a gift.
-They chose the convertible, and gave it to me on the day we signed off on the sale of the company.
+I wasn’t going to need to work much, if at all.
+My buddies decided that since they would have jobs and I wouldn’t, they’d buy me a gift.
+They chose the convertible, and gave it to me on the day we signed off on the preliminary agreement for the sale of the company.